- 2 tablespoons olive oil

 - 1/4 teaspoon pepper

 - In a Dutch oven, heat oil over medium heat.
-Add carrots and shallots; cook and stir 12-15 minutes or until carrots are crisp-tender.
+Add carrots and shallots; cook and stir until carrots are crisp-tender, 12-15 minutes.
 Stir in garlic and thyme; cook 1 minute longer.
 Add water to cover carrots; bring to a boil.
 Reduce heat; simmer, uncovered, 20-25 minutes or until carrots are very tender.

 - Drain; cool slightly.
 Place carrot mixture, salt and pepper in a food processor; process until smooth.
 If desired, garnish with additional olive oil and thyme leaves.

 Carrot Puree Tips